 Staff training may be conducted through formal training, written communications, or web-hosted training materials.

-5.4 Continuing Education: The IT Manager and other appropriate IT Department staff are recommended to complete at least 8 hours of continuing education annually in subject courses of study related to IT assets, system management, and/or security as it pertains to job duties.
+5.4 Continuing Education: The IT Manager and other appropriate IT education annually in subject courses of study related to IT assets, system management, and/or security as it pertains to job duties.